-In the 1940s and 1950s, a surge of activity began building Latino political strength.
-When El Congreso collapsed in 1939, several key groups carried forward the political momentum.
-One was the FSAVC that focused on electing Latinos to office.
-Headed by Eduardo Quevedo, the group helped achieve a number of political firsts.
-They began by lobbying Governor Olson to appoint Mexican Americans to state positions-such as Ernest Orfila who was appointed to the Veterans Welfare board, and Ataulfo "A.P."
-Molina, appointed to the San Diego Municipal Court, "making him the first Latino judge in modern times."733 The FSAVC also supported Los Angeles Mexican Americans running for city council, the state assembly, and the U.S. Congress in the early 1940s, though most were unsuccessful.
-Quevedo himself forged close ties with U.S. Senator Dennis Chávez of Texas, and worked tirelessly on behalf of Latino rights; he also ran unsuccessfully for the Los Angeles City Council in 1945, then abruptly withdrew from politics when his wife died.734 in Pomona, by newspaper editor Ignacio López and Candelario Mendoza.
+state assembly, and the U.S. Congress in the early 1940s, though most were unsuccessful.
+Quevedo himself forged close ties with U.S. Senator Dennis Chávez of Texas, and worked tirelessly on behalf of Latino rights; he also ran unsuccessfully for the Los Angeles City Council in 1945, then abruptly withdrew from politics when his wife died.

+Two new groups emerged at this time: the Unity Leagues and the Community Service Organization.
+Both were community-based organizations focused on getting Mexicans registered to vote and elected to office.
+The Unity Leagues emerged first in towns of the San Gabriel and San Bernardino Valley citrus belt.
+The first group was established in 1946 in Pomona, by newspaper editor Ignacio López and Candelario Mendoza.
 Community organizer Fred Ross, a field director for the American Council on Race Relations, lent early support to the organization.
 Together, López and Ross recruited 50 Mexican American young men and women to form Unity League chapters in Pomona, Chino, Ontario, San Bernardino, and Redlands.
 They brought together Mexican American business owners, college students, veterans, community leaders, and in some cases interracial allies including whites, African Americans, and Asian Americans.
 Historian Matt Garcia emphasizes the interracial, anti-racist nature of the Unity Leagues.
-"Rather than base their demands for equality on claims of being 'white,'" as LULAC did, "Unity Leaguers embraced a nonwhite identity and fought for the eradication of all forms of racial discrimination in southern California."
-In San Diego and Riverside, where ethnic Mexicans lived alongside African Americans, Unity League membership reflected the multiracial character of these communities.735
+"Rather than base their demands for equality on claims of being 'white,'" as LULAC did, "Unity Leaguers embraced a nonwhite identity and fought for the eradication of all forms of racial discrimination in Southern California."
+In San Diego and Riverside, where ethnic Mexicans lived alongside African Americans, Unity League membership reflected the multiracial character of these communities.
+"355